wabiverse/USD/README.md

 > python OpenUSD/build_scripts/build_usd.py --build-target visionOS --build-monolithic /path/to/my_usd_install_dir
 ```

+Additionally you can provide the `--build-apple-framework` flag to create a framework output, for easier integration
+into an Xcode application.
+Framework support is currently experimental.
+It defaults to On for iOS and visionOS.
+Framework builds will enable monolithic builds by default.

 ##### Windows:

 Launch the "x64 Native Tools Command Prompt" for your version of Visual Studio